jeanmartins/postman-tests-regres.in/README.md

-# postman-tests-regres.in
+# postman-tests-reqres.in
-Postman tests for regres.in
+Postman tests for reqres.in

 Just import and run collection tests :)